 Now as this same community moves into the use of digital cameras of the "related to 35-mm film cameras" genre, and in particular those with sensors smaller than 36 mm x 24 mm, they find that a given focal length lens gives a smaller field of view.
-Looking at it in the other direction, a lens of a certain focal length, on such a camera, gives a field of view that would be given, on a full-frame 35-mm camera, by a lens of greater focal length.
+Looking at it in the other direction, a lens of a

-&lt;sup>2 Note that in this camera genre, the aspect ratio is usually 3:2, whereas for the "compact" cameras we spoke of before, the aspect ratio was usually 4:3.
+2 Note that in this camera genre, the aspect ratio is usually 3:2, whereas for the "compact" cameras we spoke of before, the aspect ratio was usually 4:3.
 This is primarily due to the fact that the archetype of this genre is the full-frame 35-mm film camera (whose aspect ratio is 3:2), whereas the compact cameras owe much of their ancestry to video camera technique (where for many years the aspect ratio was 4:3.)